-Authorized investments shall be limited to the instruments listed below as authorized and further described by the PFIA.
+Authorized investments shall be limited to the instruments listed below as authorized and further described by the Act.

-- Obligations of the United States, its agencies and instrumentalities, excluding mortgagebacked securities. - 2.
-Direct obligations of the State of Texas or its agencies and instrumentalities. - Other obligations, the principal of and interest of which are unconditionally guaranteed or insured by the full faith and credit of, the State of Texas or the United States or their respective agencies and instrumentalities. - 4.
-Obligations of states, agencies, counties, cities, and other political subdivisions of any state rated as to investment quality by a nationally recognized investment rating firm not less than A or its equivalent. - 5.
-Fully insured or collateralized certificates of deposit or share certificates, issued by state and national banks or credit unions that are: - a.
+- 1. Obligations of the United States, its agencies and instrumentalities, not to exceed two years to the stated final maturity, excluding mortgage-backed securities. - 2.
+Direct obligations of the State of Texas or its agencies and instrumentalities, not to exceed two years to the stated final maturity: - 3.
+Other obligations, the principal of and interest of which are unconditionally guaranteed or insured by the full faith and credit of, the State of Texas or the United States or their respective agencies and instrumentalities, not to exceed two years to the stated final maturity; - 4.
+Obligations of states, agencies, counties, cities, and other political subdivisions of any state rated as to investment quality by a nationally recognized investment rating firm not less than A or its equivalent, not to exceed two years to the stated final maturity; - 5.
+Fully insured or collateralized certificates of deposit or share certificates, issued by state and national banks or credit unions, not to exceed two years to the stated final maturity that are: - a.
 Guaranteed or insured by the Federal Deposit Insurance Corporation or the National Credit Union Association, or other federal agency, or successors; or - b.
 Collateralized to 102% in accordance with this Policy (Section XI). - 6.
-Fully collateralized direct repurchase agreements having a defined termination date, collateralized in accordance with this Policy, safe-kept with an independent third party approved by the City, with an executed master repurchase agreement, and placed through a primary government securities dealer, as defined by the Federal Reserve, or a bank doing business in Texas, not to exceed 90 days to the stated maturity. - Flexible repurchase agreements (flex repos) are authorized for investment of bond proceeds, if collateralized in accordance with this Policy, safe-kept with an independent third party approved by the City, with an executed master repurchase agreement, and placed through a primary government securities dealer, as defined by the Federal Reserve.
-The term of the flex repo may exceed two years but not exceed the anticipated expenditure schedule of the bond proceeds and no party involved with the issuance of the debt shall be involved with the funds reinvestment. - 7.
-Investment Pools as defined and regulated by the PFIA.
-Investment pools maintaining a \$1.00 net asset value must calculate and report yield to investors in the pool in accordance with federal regulations applicable to money market funds. - 8.
-Commercial paper rated not less than A1/P1 or its equivalent by two nationally recognized rating agencies and not to exceed 365 days to stated final maturity. - 9.
+Fully collateralized direct repurchase agreements having a defined termination date, collateralized in accordance with this Policy, safe-kept with an independent third party approved by the City, with an executed master repurchase agreement, and placed through a primary government securities dealer, as defined by the Federal Reserve, or a bank doing business in Texas, not to exceed 90 days to the stated maturity;

+Flexible repurchase agreements (flex repos) are authorized for investment of bond proceeds, if collateralized in accordance with this Policy, safe-kept with an independent third party approved by the City, with an executed master repurchase agreement, and placed through a primary government securities dealer, as defined by the Federal Reserve.
+The term of the flex repo may exceed two years but not exceed the anticipated expenditure schedule of the bond proceeds and no party involved with the issuance of the debt shall be involved with the funds reinvestment.

+- 7. Investment Pools as defined and regulated by the PFIA. - 8.
+Commercial paper rated not less than A1/P1 or its equivalent by two nationally recognized rating agencies and not to exceed 270 days to stated final maturity. - 9.
 AAA-rated, SEC registered money market funds as described in Sec.
 2256.014 of the PFIA. - 10.
 FDIC insured brokered certificate of deposit securities from banks in any US state, delivered versus payment to the City's safekeeping depository, not to exceed one year to maturity.
-Before purchase the Investment Officer or adviser must verify the FDIC status of the bank on https://research2.fdic.gov/bankfind/index.html to assure that the bank is FDIC insured.
+Before purchase the Investment Officer or adviser must verify the FDIC status of the bank on www.2fdic.gov.idasp/main bankfind/asp to assure that the bank is FDIC insured.